HELOC On Investment Property: Complete Guide

 Enhances liquidity

 You may wish to raise your cash on hand for various reasons, ranging from covering unexpected bills to purchasing an investment property entirely.
-Whatever your motivation, you can use a home equity line of credit to access financial assets that are now locked up as equity in your home.
+Whatever your motivation, you can use a home equity line of credit to access equity that is tied up in your home.

 HELOCs can be used for both the down payment and renovation costs of an investment property.